axiros/docutools/docs/features/changelog/index.md

 !!! warning "Example Only for Demo Purpose of the Plugin"

-    I include this CHANGELOG.md to show off, what this plugin **could** do, when commits *would* be proper.
+    I include this CHANGELOG.md to show, what this plugin **could** do, when commits *would* be proper.

     Naturally the changelog will be no good marketing for your project, if your commits are bad.
-    This might be okayish, when you work alone - but in teams it is a no go.
+    This might be okayish, when you work alone (like the author currently on this repo) - but in teams it is a no go.

-    The author's diszipline sucks - but up to now I work alone on this repo :sweat:.